drahoslim/Power-BI-reporting-spending-analysis/README.md

 ## This project demonstrates my ability to apply gather data, verifying the completeness of the data, establishing for reporting framework, create vizualization techniques.

 The final project includes tables of data, a powerpoint presentation and a Microsoft Power BI report.
-However due to personal information, I will not be releaseing the data about my personal spending to protect my privacy.
+However due to personal information, I will not be releasing the data table about my personal spending to protect my privacy.
 Also I have decided to leave out a portion of vizualizations which contain information about the sources of money I used to finance my trip.
 On top of that, I have also redacted my final takeaways from the reporting regarding spending habits, as I again believe that this information is too private.
+So unfortunately, the only thing I am sharing is a PDF of the BI expense vizualitations.

 Data & Methods
 - Data: bank transactions (multiple institutions, cash logs, foreign currency)